 - Swing plane and contact

-Ball positioning is simply how you stand in relation to ball.
+Ball positioning is simply how you stand in relation to the ball.
 Is the ball closer to your front foot or your back foot?
 Do you always line it up in the middle?
 However small this may seem, your ball positioning shouldn’t stay the same for every shot.
 Each different type of shot has a different purpose in mind and ball positioning can make this easier or much harder to accomplish.
-Now it might seem nit picky and I know I thought it was until much later in my golfing career but small changes really can make the difference in your shots trajectory.
+Now it might seem nitpicky and I know I thought it was until much later in my golfing career but small changes really can make the difference in the trajectory of your shot.
 To make sure you keep the ball lined up in the right spot I’ve got an easy rule to help you remember.

 Sully’s Rules #1 “The lower the flight of the ball, the further up in your stance you want to place the ball and visa versa.”

 For instance, a middle iron (5,6) might be played in the exact middle of your stance, a 9 nine iron might be set back just a tiny bit, and say a 3 or 4 iron might be played slightly ahead of the center of your stance.
 It also turns out that as you go from lower irons to higher irons, the clubs get longer, which means you’ll also have to stand a little further away from the ball.
 This is demonstrated well in the picture below.